VisionaryBroadband/rpi-vlooper/README.md

 3. `cd ~/rpi-vlooper`
 4. `chmod +x installer.sh`
 5. `./installer.sh`

+## Other notes
+* If you are not using SMB or NFS to get new videos automatically, then you will need to manually setup your method of uploading videos to your rasberry pi.
+  * Such as, you might sftp or scp the files onto the pi via Filezilla or CLI.
+  * You could also plug in removable media and manually the copy the files onto the rasberry pi.
+  > The files will need to be put into the `/mnt/tvMedia` folder, and named whatever you chose for the `$newVideo` file name (see /inc/main.cfg)

 Thank you for using this repository, if you like it feel free to fork it and adapt it to your own needs!